 - No weapons carry permit applications will be processed from 11 a.m. until 2 p.m. or after 4 p.m. daily.
 You must arrive before 11 a.m. and before 4 p.m. in order to apply.

-Visa and Master Card are accepted, although a convenience fee will apply.
+Visa and Master Card are accepted for most services, although a convenience fee will apply.

 To pay by phone, please call 800-262-0128.